Shang-Chi: 1980s and 1990s

+2000s and 2010s

+Moench and Gulacy reunited for a Master of Kung Fu miniseries from 2002 to 2003, for the MAX imprint.
+The supporting cast characters derived from Sax Rohmer were eliminated or transformed in later Shang-Chi stories.
+When Shang-Chi appeared in a storyline in Reginald Hudlin's Black Panther in 2006, a character who appears to be Fu Manchu reappears, sharing the name of the villain from Enter the Dragon.
 Shang-Chi returned as a main character in the 2007 Heroes for Hire comic book.
-In 2009, the black and white one-shot Shang-Chi: Master of Kung Fu was released, with stories written by Jonathan Hickman, Mike Benson, Charlie Huston and Robin Furth and illustrated by Tomm Coker, C.P.
-Smith, Enrique Romero and Paul Gulacy.
+In 2009, the black and white one-shot Shang-Chi: Master of Kung Fu was released, with stories written by Jonathan Hickman, Mike Benson, Charlie Huston, and Robin Furth and illustrated by Tomm Coker, C.P.
+Smith, Enrique Romero, and Paul Gulacy.

+In Secret Avengers #6–10 (December 2010-April 2011), writer Ed Brubaker's storyline depicts the Shadow Council resurrecting a zombified version of Fu Manchu, only to discover that this name was an alias and that Shang-Chi's father's real name was Zheng Zu, an ancient Chinese sorcerer who discovered the secret to immortality.
+In 2011, Shang-Chi appeared in a crossover with Spider-Man, published in Free Comic Book Day: The Amazing Spider-Man and Spider Island: Deadly Hands of Kung Fu, in which Shang-Chi trains Spider-Man to create a new martial art, the Way of the Spider.
+Shang-Chi's half sister Fah Lo Suee was renamed Zheng Bao Yu in 2013's The Fearless Defenders #8, written by Cullen Bunn.
+In Avengers vol. 5 #1 (2013), written by Jonathan Hickman, Shang-Chi joins the Avengers.
 In 2014, the miniseries Deadly Hands of Kung Fu was released with Shang-Chi in appearance, written by Mike Benson and illustrated by Tan Eng Huat.
+In this story, Shang-Chi's brother Midnight kills Leiko Wu.

-In 2015, Shang-Chi starred in the Master of Kung Fu revival in the Secret Wars storyline.
+The following year, Shang-Chi starred in the Master of Kung Fu revival in the Secret Wars storyline.
 Written by Haden Blackman and illustrated by Taljic, the four-issue series is a wuxia-inspired story that takes place in the Battleworld domain of K'un-L'un and centered around Shang-Chi in his fight to overthrow his despotic father, Emperor Zheng Zu.

-In 2017, after a 34-year gap, Shang-Chi once again starred in Master of Kung Fus 126th issue as part of the Marvel Legacy relaunch, written by mixed martial artist CM Punk and illustrated by Dalibor Talajic.
+In 2017, after a 34-year gap, Shang-Chi once again starred in Master of Kung Fus 126th issue as part of the Marvel Legacy relaunch, written by mixed martial artist CM Punk and illustrated by Dalibor Talajić.
+That same year, Marvel also partnered with the Chinese media company NetEase to expand its audience in East Asia; Shang-Chi appeared as the instructor of a new Chinese superhero, Lin Lie, in the affiliated series Sword Master, written by Greg Pak.
+In 2018, Shang-Chi also appeared in Domino, as the titular character's instructor.